JimSeker/threads/README.md

 `aSyncTaskDemo` is an example using the aSyncTask class instead of threads.
 It counts from 0 to 100 (by 5).
 Note AsyncTask is depreciated in API 30+

 `SimpleThreadDemo` (java) is the same example as aSyncTaskDemo, but uses threads and handlers.
+It counts from 0 to 100 (by 5).
 Basically to see the difference in complexity between the two.

 `SimpleThreadDemo` (kotlin) is the same example as aSyncTaskDemo, but uses threads and handlers.
+It counts from 0 to 100 (by 5).
 Basically to see the difference in complexity between the two.

-`SimpleThreadDemo2` is the same example as aSyncTaskDemo and SimpleThreadDemo, but uses the runOnUiThread method.
+`SimpleThreadDemo2` (java) is the same example as aSyncTaskDemo and SimpleThreadDemo, but uses the runOnUiThread method.

+`SimpleThreadDemo2_kt` (java) is the same example as aSyncTaskDemo and SimpleThreadDemo, but uses the runOnUiThread method.

 `ThreadDemo` (java) is example using threads in a more complex way, where an AsyncTask may not work.
 It draws when the uses is touching the screen.